IRKA Watercolor Pencils

 IRKA Watercolor Pencils Review

 One of our readers recently sent us a set of these to review.
 Honestly, we had never heard of IRKA up to this point and we are always looking to try new colored pencils so we happily accepted!
-Upon inspection, these are actually re-branded AIHAO Sweet Secret Colored Pencils.
-Rebranding pencils from a manufacturer is actually pretty common and many of the very large pencil companies do this so there is no need for concern and, in fact, it would be somewhat odd if that wasn’t the case!
+Upon inspection, these are re-branded AIHAO Sweet Secret Colored Pencils.
+Rebranding pencils from a manufacturer is pretty common and many of the very large pencil companies do this so there is no need for concern and it would be somewhat odd if that wasn’t the case!

 Visual Appeal – 3.5/5